 Between Kristina Holey’s practice and my experience with customers, we’ve seen a major surge of inflammatory conditions like acne, rosacea and dermatitis over the last few years.
 In fact, it’s reached epidemic proportions in Kristina’s female clients in their 30s and 40s.

-Welcome to the new era of acne, where more and more people are experiencing break-outs for the first time as adults, with acne even continuing into one’s fifties and sixties.
-According to the Journal of American Academy of Dermatology, 54 percent of women older than age 25 have some facial acne.
-Yet research at The International Dermal Institute indicates that acne arising in adulthood is different than the type plaguing teenage years: adult acne is more likely to be inflammatory with lesions primarily located around the mouth, chin and jaw line and fewer comedones (or whiteheads).
+Welcome to the new era of acne, where more and more people experience breakouts for the first time as adults—sometimes even into their fifties and sixties.
+How lucky that we get to worry about aging and acne simultaneously!
+According to the Journal of American Academy of Dermatology, 54% of women over the age of 25 have some facial acne.
+And research at The International Dermal Institute indicates that the type of acne that arises in adulthood is different than that which plagues teenage years—adult acne is more likely to be inflammatory with lesions primarily located around the mouth, chin and jaw line, and with fewer comedones (whiteheads).

 Acne isn’t only for teens anymore—in fact, it affects more and more adults (primarily women) at an alarming rate.
 54% of women over 25 experience some form of acne, which means that around half of us are attempting to tackle issues related to acne and aging simultaneously.